collective/plone.recipe.sublimetext/README.rst

     Default: True

-    Anaconda is using `Jedi`_ for autocompletion, so if you want to use (completion library) other than provided by Anaconda, make it disabled.
+    Anaconda is using `Jedi`_ engine for autocompletion, but if you want to use Sublime-Jedi other than provided by Anaconda, make it disabled.

 anaconda-pylint-enabled
     Required: No

     Default: False

-    By default `Anaconda`_ liniting doing validation for PyFlakes, PEP8, PEP257.
+    By default `Anaconda`_ liniting doing validation using PyFlakes, PEP8, PEP257.
 But you can use Pylint instead of PyFlakes by enabling this option.

 anaconda-validate-imports
     Required: No